DLR-RM/stable-baselines3/docs/guide/sb3_contrib.rst

 the existing code without creating a mess. sb3-contrib aims to fix this by not requiring the neatest code integration with existing code and not setting limits on what is too niche: almost everything remotely useful goes!
-We hope this allows to extend the known quality of stable-baselines style and documentation beyond the relatively small scope of utilities of the main repository.
+We hope this allows us to provide reliable implementations following stable-baselines usual standards (consistent style, documentation, etc) beyond the relatively small scope of utilities in the main repository.

 Features
 --------